Clove Benefits Uses Side Effects

 How to Use Clove

 Clove is an all-around spice.
-It has numerous medicinal and therapeutic use.
+It has numerous medicinal and therapeutic uses.
 However, you can use it in your daily routine in various ways.

-- Add to spice your food: Cloves have a beautiful aroma and a strong taste that make our dishes very flavourful.
+Cloves have a beautiful aroma and a strong taste that makes our dishes very flavourful.
 You can add it to your curry or pulao rice, or biryani.
 Or crush it and add it to your dessert.

-- Use as an insect repellent: You can add a few drops of clove oil into the water and spray in the house.
-It can keep mosquitos and bugs away.
+You can add a few drops of clove oil to the water and spray it in the house.
+It can keep mosquitoes and bugs away.

 Side Effects of Clove